RedhawkSDR/assets/sdr/components/RBDSDecoder/README.md

 ## Description

-Contains the source and build script for the REDHAWK `rh.RBDSDecoder`.
+Contains the source and build script for the REDHAWK `rh.RBDSDecoder` component.
 This component decodes RBDS data from broadcast FM using the RBDS Standard Specification.

 ## Installation